NuGet/Insights/README.md

 You can go the first URL which is the website URL. in your web browser click on the **Admin** link in the nav bar.
-Then, you can start a short run using the "All catalog scans" section, "Use custom max" checkbox, and "Start all" button.
+Then, you can start a short run using the "All catalog scans" section, "Use custom cursor" checkbox, and "Start all" button.

 For more information about running catalog scans, see [Starting a catalog scan](#starting-a-catalog-scan).